 - Do the exercises your doctor recommends.
 These may include stretching exercises to improve your range of motion.
 Your doctor may also send you to physical therapy.

-You should also see a lawyer as soon as possible.
+You should also see a whiplash injury attorney as soon as possible.
 A lawyer can tell you whether you can make a claim and recover money for your medical expenses, damage to your car, time lost from work, and other damages.

 How can a lawyer help me if I have whiplash?